 The forecasts for the preservation of the rainforests foresee dire things.
-Of the approximately six million square kilometres of humid tropical forests that still exist today, all will have been cleared by 2040 according to current deforestation rates; according to other forecasts, this catastrophic state will occur as early as 2025, as the rate of deforestation will increase even further due to overpopulation and impoverishment (n Fig. D-70).
+Of the approximately six million square kilometres of humid tropical forests that still exist today, all will have been cleared by 2040 according to current deforestation rates; according to other forecasts, this catastrophic state will occur as early as 2025, as the rate of deforestation will increase even further due to overpopulation and impoverishment (◘ Fig. D-70).
 This is not just a regional or national problem, but a global one.
-Even if in the USA or in Central Europe, too, almost all forests and prairies have been destroyed and replaced by monotonous forests or maize fields, the endowment of the landscapes and the climate are so favourable there that it is possible to establish an efficient agriculture and forestry industry and to hope for a largely sustainable use.
+Even if in the USA or in Central Europe, too, almost all native and primary forests and prairies have been destroyed and replaced by monotonous forests or maize fields, the endowment of the landscapes and the climate are so favourable there that it is possible to establish an efficient agriculture and forestry industry and to hope for a largely sustainable use.
 In the tropics this is quite different (► Box D-8).
 It is worse, rather than better.

+New data by FAO on all tropical rainforests indicate a total area of 13.4 million km2 .
+The net loss of forest area for the three rainforest regions was 54,000 km2 annually between 2000 and 2010.
+Of this, the Amazon Basin accounted for 36,000 km2, Southeast Asia 10,000 km2 and the Congo Basin 7,000 km2.

+Global Forest Watch (GFW) has calculated that in 2018, about 120,000 km2 of forest were lost in the tropics, including 36,000 km2 of humid tropical rainforests, namely primary forests, i.e. the largely untouched forests.
+In 2019, the area of lost primary rainforests increased to 37,700 km2, according to GFW.
+A total of 121,500 km2 of forest was lost in the tropics this year.
+So again, it is worse, rather than better.

 Table D-4 The bird communities of a temperate forest (Congaree floodplain, USA) and of a tropical rainforest (Peru), broken down by guilds (functional units) (from Terborgh 1993).